 - Hopster Coding Safari for Kids

 - Lego Boost

 - Code Karts

 There are a lot of different organizations out there so we know it can be difficult to figure out which one to use.

 Our suggestion!
-Pick a couple and have your student try them out.
+Pick a couple and have your kid try them out.
 See which one they enjoy the most!

 Did we miss any products that you think should have made our list?
 If so, please leave comments below!